Video Game Club

 A family composed of two cockroaches and a piece of already-chewed-gum runs a beer bar inside an abandoned videogame console.
 Welcome to the “VideoGame Club.”
 This underworld trio will be transported daily to the world of videogames and steal virtual ingredients to make their popular beers.

-This series originated in Argentina as a 2D animated series with 2D and 3D settings.
+A 2D animated series with 2D and 3D settings.
 The targeted audience is 18-35-year olds.

 Too-Bug is a Rastafarian cockroach with two children: Buba and Boogie.